 This page shows information about how to submit your work or ideas to Photograd.
 If you'd like to put an idea forward or collaborate in any way, we'd like to hear from you.
 Please note that we only accept Feature submissions from photography graduates who studied in the UK.

-Register your interest for any of the following topics via email@example.com using the relevant subject title along with the following information:
+Register your interest for any of the following areas via email@example.com using the relevant subject title along with the following information:

 - University and year of graduation

-Please agree to the following points before contacting us to create a Feature.
+Please ensure you agree to the following points before contacting us to create a Feature.

 - Creating a Photograd Feature is free and open to photography graduates from UK based university courses only.